Docker Tutorial

 Main PID: 2468 (dockerd)

-If it says disabled in Loaded section
+⚠️ If it says “disabled” in the Loaded section:

 $ systemctl enable docker